-A session is a connection to the B2B Engine.
+A session is a connection from the client application to the B2B Engine.
 Every application that uses the External API will connect to the B2B Engine.
 A session is a connection, complete with authentication.

-You must have a session before you use the External API to access the B2B Engine in your application.
-The example Connecting to the B2B Engine on page 9 shows how to create a connection to the B2B Engine.
+You must establish a session before you use the External API to access the B2B Engine in your application.
+The example Connecting to the B2B Engine on page 13 explains how to establish a session with the B2B Engine.